cube-drone/rt0/players-guide/src/player/introduction.md

 In this game, a handful of players will take on the roles of teenagers with mysterious powers, while their **GM** (Game Manager) will help manage the simulation of their school year on the moon.

+RT:0 is intended to be played with 3-4 players and one GM.
+It might also work with other player counts!

 ## Story

 Paradise Lua is the first ever moon colony.
 Fully privately funded and operating outside of the